-KYNA is one of the terminal metabolites of tryptophan, and its synthesis in the brain from L-kynurenine (L-KYN) is primarily by astrocytic kynurenine aminotransferases (KAT) II, with minor contributions from KAT I, KAT III, and KAT IV (Kiss et al., 2003; Han et al., 2010).
-KAT II has been considered the prime target for maintaining and regulating physiologic concentrations of brain KYNA (Guidetti et al., 1997, 2007; Amori et al., 2009).
-Irreversible KAT II inhibitors are effective modulators of brain KYNA levels (Dounay et al., 2012; Tuttle et al., 2012; Henderson et al., 2013).
-One such irreversible KAT II inhibitor (PF-04859989) has demonstrated procognitive effects in various preclinical models (Koshy Cherian et al., 2014; Kozak et al., 2014; Linderholm et al., 2016), suggesting a promising role in treating the cognitive symptoms associated with elevated KYNA levels.
+KYNA is one of the terminal metabolites of tryptophan and its synthesis in brain from L-kynurenine (L-KYN) is primarily by astrocytic kynurenine aminotransferases (KAT) II, with minor contributions from KAT I, KAT III and KAT IV (Han et al., 2010; Kiss et al., 2003).
+KAT II has been considered to be the prime target for maintaining and regulating physiological concentrations of brain KYNA (Amori et al., 2009; Guidetti et al., 2007; Guidetti et al., 1997).
+Irreversible KAT II inhibitors have been shown to be effective modulators of brain KYNA levels (Dounay et al., 2012; Henderson et al., 2013; Tuttle et al., 2013).
+One such irreversible KAT II inhibitor (PF-04859989) has demonstrated pro-cognitive effects in various preclinical models (Koshy Cherian et al., 2014; Kozak et al., 2014; Linderholm et al., 2016), suggesting its promising role in treating the cognitive symptoms associated with elevated KYNA levels.

-Typically, irreversible inhibitors have been used as probes to understand enzyme mechanisms (Deigner et al., 1999; Rempel and Withers, 2008).
-In the current study, their use was expanded to quantify enzyme in vivo kinetic properties through mechanistic modeling.
-More specifically, in the process of characterizing KAT II irreversible inhibitors, new insight could emerge from quantitative analysis of the pharmacologically perturbed biologic system, which reveals the biology surrounding KAT II, as well as enables efficient drug design and development (Abelö et al., 2000).
-Quantitative evaluation of the in vivo responses has unique challenges, such as time-dependent target-site drug concentration, which requires a pharmacokinetic (PK) model to characterize or the temporal disconnect between the inhibitor concentration and the subsequent pharmacodynamic (PD) effect, which requires a model that accounts for both the concentration and timedependent nature of the pharmacodynamics response (Abelö et al., 2000; Ferron et al., 2001) before in vivo potency can be reliably estimated.
-Mechanism-based PKPD analysis represents a powerful tool in this regard, where PK and PD are mathematically integrated to resolve drug-specific properties (e.g., drug distribution, binding potency) and biologic systemspecific properties (e.g., target turnover rate, signal transduction time) from in vivo responses (Danhof et al., 2007).
-Similar approaches have been successfully applied to understanding irreversible inhibition of gastric acid secretion by omeprazole (Abelo et al., 2000) and pantoprazole (Ferron et al., 2001).
-In the current study, four specific irreversible KAT II inhibitors (Fig. 1) were used as pharmacologic probes to study KAT II biologic pathway in both rats and nonhuman primates (NHPs).
-A mechanism-based PKPD model was applied to estimate the in vivo potencies of multiple irreversible inhibitors, as well as turn over the half-lives of KAT II and KYNA in rodents and NHPs, which has not previously been reported.
+Typically, irreversible inhibitors have been utilized as probes in order to understand enzyme mechanisms (Deigner et al., 1999; Rempel and Withers, 2008).
+In the current study, their utility was expanded to quantify enzyme in vivo kinetic properties through mechanistic modeling.
+More specifically, in the process of characterizing KAT II irreversible inhibitors, new insight could emerge from quantitative analysis of the pharmacologically perturbed biological system, which reveals the biology surrounding KATII as well as enables efficient drug design and development (Abelo et al., 2000).
+Quantitative evaluation of the in vivo responses has unique challenges such as time-dependent target site drug concentration which requires a pharmacokinetic (PK) model to characterize or the temporal disconnect between the inhibitor concentration and the subsequent pharmacodynamic (PD) effect which requires a model that accounts for both the concentration and time-dependent nature of the pharmacodynamics response (Abelo et al., 2000; Ferron et al., 2001) before in vivo potency can be reliably estimated.
+Mechanism-based PKPD analysis represents a powerful tool in this regard, where PK and PD are mathematically integrated in order to resolve drug-specific properties (drug distribution, binding potency, etc) and biological system-specific properties (target turnover rate, signal transduction time, etc) from in vivo responses (Danhof et al., 2007).
+Similar approaches have been successfully applied in understanding irreversible inhibition of gastric acid secretion by omeprazole (Abelo et al., 2000) and pantoprazole (Ferron et al., 2001).
+In the current study, four specific irreversible KAT II inhibitors (Figure 1) were used as pharmacological probes to study KAT II biological pathway in both rat and non-human primate (NHP).
+A mechanism-based PKPD model was applied to estimate in vivo potencies of multiple irreversible inhibitors as well as turn over half lives of KAT II and KYNA in rodent and NHP, which has not previously been reported.
 Additionally, in vitro investigations of corresponding properties were carried out.
-The correlation between in vitro and in vivo estimations for both drug-specific and biologic system-specific properties is subsequently evaluated.
-Lastly, the contribution of KAT II-to-KYNA formation relative to other enzymes in the brain was also estimated in both species.
-Ultimately, a quantitative understanding of the underlying biology and molecular mechanism of action was exploited to identify compounds with the requisite properties to test the therapeutic potential of KATII inhibition in the clinic.
+The correlation between in vitro and in vivo estimations for both drug-specific and biological systemspecific properties is subsequently evaluated.
+Lastly, contribution of KAT II to KYNA formation relative to other enzymes in the brain was also estimated in both species.
+Ultimately, a quantitative understanding of the underlying biology and molecular mechanism of action was exploited in order to identify compounds with the requisite properties to test the therapeutic potential of KATII inhibition in the clinic.